Challenges in Writing an Historical-fiction Trilogy

 Flawed assumptions: It’s never safe to assume that the reader of a sequel knows or cares that another book or several books came before it.
 Even a trilogy like mine, which explores a specific chronological sequence of events (as opposed to, say, one with a detective who investigates isolated, unrelated cases during a shorter time frame), may have readers starting with the second or third volume.

-I believe that my novels are most enjoyable and impactful when read in order, so I titled the second one The Viper Amulet: The Sequel to Rubies of the Viper.
-That doesn’t guarantee that people will approach them the way I wish, although it does seem likely to increase the odds.
-But still, since I can’t force anyone to read them that way, I carefully buried in The Viper Amulet—and now am doing the same in The Ruby Ring—just enough brief, spaced-out, logically introduced trickles of information that will allow a late-coming reader to grasp the essentials needed from the previous book(s) without having to suffer through long, annoying info dumps.
+But still, since I can’t force anyone to read them that way, I carefully buried in The Viper Amulet—and now have done the same in The Ruby Ring—just enough brief, spaced-out, logically introduced trickles of information that will allow a late-coming reader to grasp the essentials needed from the previous book(s) without having to suffer through long, annoying info dumps.
 And if it’s been a while since a reader actually did read the previous book(s), he or she may appreciate those minimal reminders of what happened earlier in the series.

-Unsatisfying conclusions: Since sequels follow both of my first two novels, I leave an opening at the end of each one that gives the main characters a smooth transition into the next.
+Unsatisfying conclusions: Since a sequel follows both of my first two novels, I leave an opening at the end of each one that gives the main characters a smooth transition into the next.
 At the conclusion of Rubies of the Viper, they walk—literally and symbolically—through a door into the next phase of their lives.
 At the conclusion of The Viper Amulet, an emotional parting marks the passage.
 If readers want to stop at those two points, they can do so knowing that the story they’ve just finished is complete.

 Personally, I dislike cliffhangers that require an additional purchase to find out what happens in a book I’ve just read.
 So I make sure that my novels come to their natural conclusions with all key characters accounted for and all plot and subplot issues resolved.
 Loose ends are always tied up unless they’re essential hooks on which the sequel hangs.
 And, of course, the third novel will wrap up the entire family saga with no dangling plot threads remaining at all.